Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### SessionClosed

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::SessionClosed**. </br>
 This message is sent from the server to the Moderator-Client in response to a **[RequestCloseSession](#requestclosesession)** message, to confirm that the session has been successfully closed and that the logs have been cleared completely.
-In addition to that, the statistics of the session are returned to the Moderator-Client, which display ever vote and which option got how many votes.
+In addition to that, the statistics of the session are returned to the Moderator-Client, which can be used to display every conducted vote and which option got how many votes.

 ``` csharp
 class SessionClosed : MessageContainer